MarioLegenda/entity-filter/README.md

 ...
 8 remainig fields
 ```

-Now, you could say that you can query the database with DQL, but in some cases, you need a clean entity if you
+Now, you could say that you can query the database with DQL, but in some cases, you need a clean entity if, for
-wish to update the databse, for example.
+example, you wish to update the User to the database.
 This is the situtation where this tool comes in handy.

 ```
 $user = new User();